llcawthorne/llcawthorne.github.io/content/posts/a-blog-reborn.md

 expected it to help my
 job prospects.
 No one cares about my GPA.
 I loved the material!
 It was fascinating to learn about algorithms, operating systems, and, after programming so long, compilers.
-Somewhere along the way, it became just a job and I started feeling pretty grinded down.
-So it's a combination of the fact that AI does all the coding at work so I need to code on the side to keep my skills sharp, a refound passion for programming inspired by a rather unlikely source, and the fact I've been reading every day over a year anyway, so why not make it technical.
+Somewhere along the way, it just became work like any other job.
+So it's a combination of factors: having more free time now that my kid's a little older, work leaning harder on AI for the actual code these days so I want to keep my own chops sharp on the side, a refound passion for programming inspired by a rather unlikely source, and the fact I've been reading every day over a year anyway, so why not make it technical.
 I still don't know functional programming beyond how to apply a good map and filter, and I still haven't tried a lot of different web frameworks.
 They're all likely to be better than the Java EE/Spring hybrid monstrosity